ImageOptim/libimagequant/README.md

 ## Upgrading instructions

-libimagequant v2 used to be a C library. libimagequant v4 is written entirely in Rust, but still exports a C interface for C programs.
-You will need to install Rust 1.56+ to build it, and adjust your build commands.
+libimagequant v2 used to be a C library. libimagequant v4 is written entirely in Rust, but still exports the same C interface for C programs.
+You will need to install Rust 1.60+ to build it, and adjust your build commands.
 If you do not want to upgrade, you can keep using [the C version of the library](https://github.com/imageoptim/libimagequant/tree/2.x) in the `2.x` branch of the [repo](https://github.com/ImageOptim/libimagequant).

 ### C static library users

 Files for C/C++ are now in the `imagequant-sys/` subdirectory, not in the root of the repo.
 There is no `configure && make` any more.

-To build the library, install [Rust](https://rustup.rs), and run:
+To build the library, install [Rust via rustup](https://rustup.rs), and run:

 ```bash
 cd imagequant-sys
 cargo build --release
 ```

-It produces `target/release/libimagequant.a` static library.
+It produces `target/release/libimagequant_sys.a` static library.
 The API, ABI, and header files remain the same, so everything else should work the same.
-If you're building for macOS or iOS, see included xcodeproj file (add it as a subproject to yours).
+If you're building for macOS or iOS, see included xcodeproj file (add it as a [subproject](https://gitlab.com/kornelski/cargo-xcode#usage) to yours).

-If you're building for Android, run `rustup target add aarch64-linux-android; cargo build --release --target aarch64-linux-android` and use `target/aarch64-linux-android/release/libimagequant.a`.
+If you're building for Android, run `rustup target add aarch64-linux-android; cargo build --release --target aarch64-linux-android` and use `target/aarch64-linux-android/release/libimagequant_sys.a`.
 Same for cross-compiling to other platforms.
 See `rustup target list`.

 ### C dynamic library for package maintainers